pierre-rouleau/pel/README.rst

 - Tired of writing Emacs configuration code? 🤯
 - Ever declared `.emacs bankruptcy`_? 😰
 - Don't want to spend your time writing Emacs Lisp code? 😳
-- Want to learn Emacs? 😇
+- Want to learn Emacs and try several built-in and external packages? 😇

 PEL might be for you!

 - PEL builds on `Emacs easy customization`_ to let you pick and choose various behaviours and packages without the need for writing Emacs Lisp code.
-- PEL integrates a large and growing set of `built-in and external Emacs packages`_, and adds a large number of key bindings that do not interfere with the standard Emacs key bindings (except for a very small few documented ones).
+- PEL integrates a large and growing set of `built-in and external Emacs packages`_, and adds a large number of key bindings **that mostly do not interfere with the standard Emacs key bindings** (except for a very small few documented ones).
-- PEL controls the activation of the loading of the selected packages, with the emphasis of reducing Emacs initialization time to a minimum.
+- PEL controls the activation of the loading of the selected packages, with emphasis on:

+  - reducing Emacs initialization time to a minimum and,
+  - providing key bindings when Emacs is running in both graphics mode and terminal mode.

   - On my system with 182 packages with benchmark-init on I get 0.3 to 0.4 seconds on a 2014 iMac running macOS Mojave in terminal mode and 0.6 seconds in